Criminal Law Information and Resources

 Compiled by the Council on Crime and Justice.

 People charged with a misdemeanor, gross misdemeanor or felony in Washington County may get some brief legal help from a private attorney in this program free of charge.
 Call (651) 748-9373 for details.

-Free 30-minute consult with a volunteer attorney for people who live in or have a court case in Washington County.
+Free 30-minute consult with a volunteer attorney for people who are low income and live in or have a court case in Washington County.
 Get legal advice on and help with matters such as traffic tickets, drivers license questions, misdemeanors, gross misdemeanors, felonies, probation violations, and expungements.
-This advice clinic is available on a first come-first serve basis every Wednesday from 10:00am - noon in the law library, on the first floor of the Washington County Courthouse.
+This advice clinic is every Wednesday from 10:00am - noon in the law library, on the first floor of the Washington County Courthouse.
 To schedule an appointment, download the intake form and complete it.
 You may fax it to 651-430-6331, mail it to Washington County Law Library, 14949 62nd Street North, P.O.
 Box 6, Stillwater, MN 55082, or scan and email the form to email@example.com.
 Staff will call you to schedule an appointment once the form is received.
 Call (651) 430-6330 for more details.

 Misdemeanor Defense Project provides volunteer attorneys each day at the four Hennepin County courthouses to give brief advice without charge to persons facing misdemeanor criminal charges.
 Call 612-752-6666 for more information.